Hereditary politicians: India

-President of the Indian National Congress Motilal Nehru and the first Prime Minister of India, Jawaharlal Nehru, who is the son of the former, followed by Indira Gandhi, Rajiv Gandhi, Sonia Gandhi, who is the wife of the former and their son Rahul Gandhi, have all served as the leader of the same party over five generations.
+President of the Indian National Congress Motilal Nehru and the first Prime Minister of India, Jawaharlal Nehru, who is the son of the former, followed by Indira Gandhi, Rajiv Gandhi, Sonia Gandhi, who is married to the former and their son Rahul Gandhi, have all served as the leader of the same party over five generations.
 Hereditary succession of chief ministership in India is quite common across the spectrum, with prominent examples the Yadav family of Samajwadi Party, the Abdullah family of Jammu & Kashmir National Conference, H.D.
-Deve Gowda’s family in Janata Dal (Secular), the Sangmas of National People’s Party and the Karunanidhi family of the Dravida Munnetra Kazhagam.
+Deve Gowda’s family in Janata Dal (Secular), the Sangmas of National People's Party and the Karunanidhi family of the Dravida Munnetra Kazhagam.